kjepo/AWS/README.md

 ## Javascript program

 Still with me?
 Fantastic!
 Now let's write the actual program.
+This HTML-file with some javascript will let you upload one or more files to the bucket.
 In the code below you will need to change (1), (2) and (3).

 ```